NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 ```
 before the usual configuration/build/installation chain.

-Once these dependencies are set up, the user can produce the APPLgrid tables
+Once these programs are set up, the user can produce the APPLgrid tables
 for the process of his interest according to one of the methods introduced
 above.
 The choice of the method usually depends on the observable involved,
 for which one Monte Carlo can be more suited than another (because it is
 faster or more flexible).
-Each of these methods is discussed as follows.
+The details of each of these methods are discussed
+below.

 ### MCFM + mcfm-bridge
 The default version of MCFM used in NNPDF is MCFM-6.8.
 The source code is